philister16/metatime/readme.md

 - 1 tick represent about 9 seconds (8.64 seconds)
 - 10 clicks represent about 2 and a half hours (2.4 hours)
 - 10 ticks represent about 1 and a half minutes (1.44 minutes)
-- 25 clicks equal 6 hours (4 * 6 hours = 24 hours = 1 day, 4 * 25 clicks = 100 clicks = 1 day)
+- 25 clicks equal 6 hours (4 * 6 hours = 24 hours = 1 day = 4 * 25 clicks = 100 clicks = 1 day)

 ### Timezones

 Metatime is universal and does not have any timezones at all.
 It uses UTC-0 midnight as a base.
-Therefore, UTC-0 00:00:00 is equal to 00.00 in Metatime.
+Therefore, UTC 00:00:00 is equal to 00.00 in Metatime.
 The following table compares metatime to UTC time:

 | UTC      | Clicks | Ticks |
 |----------|--------|-------|